AdobeDocs/alloy-docs/fundamentals/configuring-the-sdk.md

 | -- | -- | -- |
 | Boolean | No | true |

 Enables the setting of Adobe third-party cookies.
-The SDK has the ability to turn persist the visitor ID in a 3rd party context to enable the same visitor ID to be used across sites.
-This is useful if you have multiple site or you want to share data with partners, However, sometimes this is not desired for privacy reasons.
+The SDK has the ability to persist the visitor ID in a third party context to enable the same visitor ID to be used across site.
+This is useful if you have multiple site or you want to share data with partners; however, sometimes this is not desired for privacy reasons.